On Tuesday, July 26, 2022, new bylaws regulating the operation of Residential Guest Accommodations (RGAs) were adopted by Council.

 The new bylaws create two “streams” of permittable RGA.

-Stream 1 is for dwelling units that have a principal resident.
-Stream 1 allows you to rent your entire principal residence for a maximum of 3 consecutive months in a calendar year OR to rent up to two bedrooms within your principal residence year-round (i.e. the traditional Bed & Breakfast model.)
+Stream 1 is for dwelling units that have a principal resident (i.e someone who lives there at least nine consecutive months of the year).
+Stream 1 allows you to rent the entire dwelling unit for a maximum of 3 consecutive months in a calendar year OR to rent up to two bedrooms within the dwelling unit year-round (i.e. the traditional Bed & Breakfast model.)
 You must be present during this second type of guest stay.

 Business licence applications for Stream 1 RGAs will be accepted anytime.

 Stream 2 is for dwelling units where no one permanently resides.
-Examples include a house or apartment, a secondary suite attached to your principal residence, or a garden suite located on your property.
-Permission to operate within Stream 2 will be granted to a limited number of units under a Temporary Use Permit (TUP), with the category phased out entirely in two to five years.
+This could be an entire house or apartment, a secondary suite attached to your principal residence, or a garden suite located on your property.
+Permission to operate within Stream 2 will be granted to a limited number of units under a Temporary Use Permit (TUP), with the category phased out gradually over the next two to five years.
 TUPs will be valid for 2 years, and may be renewed once for a period of 1-3 years, based on Council review.
 Preference will be given to dwelling units in or near the Harbour area and Lower Gibsons.

 Applying for a Business Licence to Operate an RGA – Stream 1 and Stream 2